 (of which Europe, Middle/Near East, and Africa)

 (of which Asia and Oceania)

 - *Mizuho Bank:1,922 ATMs; AEON Bank: 5,311 ATMs (as of March 2018)

 Increasing sophistication of services offered via mobile terminals

 Since the usage of smartphones began in Japan, Mizuho has taken a pioneering lead in providing smartphone–based services and has accumulated technology and know–how for the effective use of mobile terminals.
 Taking account of the opinions and requests expressed by its customers through its call centers and application download sites, Mizuho has also worked to expand and improve the functions of these services and to make them easier to use.
 As a result of these activities, the number of customers using smartphone banking services has now exceeded 500,000 persons per month.

-Together with Softbank, MHBK has established J. SCORE Co., Ltd., which aims to offer Fintech–based lending services to individual customers.
-J. SCORE is the first company in Japan to use a credit scoring model to raise scores by providing data on customers and inputting additional information, and, thereby, make it possible to finalize loan transactions using smartphones.
-Going forward, J. SCORE continues to gradually raise the level of its services.
+Together with Softbank, in November 2016, Mizuho Bank established J. SCORE Co., Ltd., which aims to offer Fintech–based lending services to individual customers.
+In September 2017, J. SCORE became the first company in Japan to begin use of a credit scoring model to raise scores by providing data on customers and inputting additional information, and, thereby, make it possible to finalize loan transactions using smartphones.
+Going forward, J. SCORE plans to continue gradually raising the level of its services.